APEC nations fracture over future of free trade

-Speaking at the Asia Pacific Economic Co-operation (APEC) summit in Papua New Guinea, Malaysian Prime Minister Mahathir Mohamad warned that globalisation was leaving some people behind and fuelling inequality.
+Speaking at the Asia Pacific Economic Co-operation (APEC) summit in Papua New Guinea, Malaysian Prime Minister Mahathir Mohamad warned that globalization was leaving some people behind and fuelling inequality.

 “The benefits of free and fair trade and economic integration have been ruptured, exemplified by Brexit and trade wars between major economies,” Mahathir said.